-Hydro One Limited is authorized to grant stock options under its LTIP to certain eligible employees.
-During the six months ended June 30, 2018, Hydro One Limited granted 1,450,880 stock options (2017 - nil), all in the first quarter of 2018.
+The Company is authorized to grant stock options under its LTIP to certain eligible employees.
+During the six months ended June 30, 2018, the Company granted 1,450,880 stock options (2017 - nil), all in the first quarter of 2018.
 The stock options granted are exercisable for a period not to exceed seven years from the date of grant and vest evenly over a three-year period on each anniversary of the date of grant.